22-25 February 2023

 It is central to our ambition that wherever we conduct a workshop, we later offer the opportunity to be a venue for a performance of the finished plays.
 In this way participants’ contributions are honoured and returned to them, closing a powerful, virtuous circle of creation.

-The development process for Egyptians is already well underway, with workshops in Cairo with El Warsha Theater Company and the Centre for the Stick Arts in Mallawy, as well as collaboration planned with The Municipal Theatre of Corfu.
+The development process for Egyptians took place in Cairo with El Warsha Theater Company and the Centre for the Stick Arts in Mallawy, in London and in Canterbury.

-We are working with the Canterbury Academy Trust and the Institute of Cultural and Creative Studies at the University of Kent, whose generous support will help realise the production early next year.
+We are working with the Institute of Cultural and Creative Studies at the University of Kent, as well as London South Bank University, whose generous support helped realise the production in tandem with National Lottery Funding from Arts Council England.

 Research trip to Egypt with El Warsha Theater Company in Cairo and the Center for Stick Arts in Mallawy